Firoz1402/DCODE-Official-Repository/README.md

 - Competitive Programming
 - Data Structures and Algorithms
 - Off-Campus Placement Preparation
-- Development in areas such as Machine Learning, Frontend, Backend, DevOps, and App Development.
+- Development in areas such as Machine Learning, Web Development, DevOps, MLOps and App Development.

 ### 🏆 Achievements